Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 If one or more characters have a passive Wisdom (Per­ c eption) score of 16 or higher, read:

 _______
-You can't shake the feeling that something is behind you.
-When you look back, you see a shadow, tall and still, but nothing of its dimensions that could cast it.
+"You can't shake the feeling that something is behind you.
+When you look back, you see a shadow, tall and still, but nothing of its dimensions that could cast it."
 _______

 If more than one shadow is present, the others are close by but hidden in the darkness.
-These undead shadows follow the characters but do not attack unless attacked
+These undead shadows follow the characters but do not attack unless attacked first.
+They otherwise obey Strahd's commands.

+STRAHD VON ZAROVICH

 Strahd makes a surprise appearance.

+______
 A crack of thunder shakes the castle, stirring the dust and cobwebs.
 You hear a voice: "Good evening."

-tiny black wings.
-Suddenly, a dark cloud of bats descends Iter, this encounter doesn't occur.
-Otherwise, Strahd's I upon you!
+______

+Any character who has a passive Wisdom (Perception) score lower than 19 is surprised as Strahd appears seemingly out of nowhere.
+The vampire prefers to attack a surprised character, choosing the one closest to him.
+Otherwise, see appendix D for the vampire's tactics.